What to do when you don’t receive your w2s?

 But if you do not receive your w2 statements by mid-February, then you should take the following steps:

 1. Check Calendar: You should receive your w2 statement on 31st January.
 But your expected date is over, and you did not receive your w2 statements.
 Then you have to realize that your company or employer might meet a late technical period.
 Perhaps, your employer has to send a w2 on 31st January, and if it is sent by US mail at the eleventh hour, you may receive it during the first days of February, and sometimes it could be a matter of late for a week.

 2. Check your email and portal: If your company provides w2 statements electronically via an online portal, then check your email and portal carefully because your employer may send you an email notice to explore your w2 from the online payroll portal.
 Search the spam folder if you cannot find any mail about w2.

 3. Contact your Employer: You should contact your employer, payroll coordinator, or former employer and ask about your w2 if it is not sent yet.
 If your w2 was sent already, enquire about your correct address or email address.

 4. Contact the IRS (Internal Revenue Service): If you do not receive your w2 by February 14, you should contact IRS (Internal Revenue Service).
 You are allowed to make a toll-free call to IRS at 800 829 1040.
 You can also visit a nearby IRS Taxpayer Assistance Center (TAC) and learn about that from this link: https://www.irs.gov/help/contact-your-local-irs-office.
 When you make a call, you have to provide some information as

-(a) Your name, address, phone number and Social Security Number (SSN)
+(a) Your name, address, phone number, and Social Security Number (SSN)

-(c) An estimate of your wages and federal income tax withheld in previous year, based upon your final pay stub or leave-and-earnings statement, if available.
+(c) An estimate of your wages and federal income tax withheld in the previous year, based upon your final pay stub or leave-and-earnings statement, if available.